 “Design Perspectives on Digital Healthcare” is a conversation-based event that brings together five leading experts in design research, working at the intersection of participatory practices, data ethics, and health.

+Organised by the Interaction Design Unit at the Institute of Design (IDe), SUPSI, it marks the concluding moment of the MAKEAWARE! research project.
 Through short presentations and an open dialogue format, the invited speakers will share their work and perspectives, fostering a collective discussion on the ethical, methodological, and practical implications of designing within sensitive settings.

 MAKEAWARE! is an initiative developed at the Institute Design of the University of Applied Sciences and Arts of Southern Switzerland starting in 2022 and planned to end in 2025.
 Its mission is to engage citizens and empower patients in the fight against Antimicrobial Resistance (AMR) through grassroots co-creation of data and information.
 By employing hands-on and data-driven activities, MAKEAWARE! fosters participation and raises awareness of AMR-related issues.